Abuse dressed-up as motivation is still abuse.

 The moment a coach screams at his or her athlete, the game has ceased to be about that athlete.

 It is imperative that as parents we ensure that our children’s coaches make decisions based on what’s best for the athletes—not what the coach thinks is best for them.
 If at anytime you think that your child’s coach is competing through his or her team—it’s time to find another coach!

 Watch for coaches who punish athletes with more training or harder and more intensive exercise.
 That approach shows that they buy into an antiquated methodology that probably indicates they believe in other old-school tactics that don’t serve your children as athletes or people—move on!
 Attend a practice and listen to the language of the coach—if it makes you uncomfortable, trust that feeling.

 As parents and adults, our children are counting on us to support them and ensure that their experience on sporting teams is a positive one that contributes to a lifetime of enjoyable activity.
 When our children know that we have their back, it empowers them to be strong and stand up for what’s right in the world—a life skill far beyond sport.
 A skill that will allow them to not only survive the “cruel world” but more importantly, question it and hopefully change it for the better!

-Jason Dorland is a High-Perfomance Coach who believes the most undervalued and underutilized components of reaching our goals are the mental and emotional areas of our lives.
-With your commitment, Jason can help you make a positive difference in how you approach your life’s dreams and goals.
+Jason and Robyn are High-Perfomance Coaches who believe one of the most undervalued and underutilized components of reaching our goals is the mental and emotional areas of our lives.
+With your commitment, Jason and Robyn can help you make a positive difference in how you approach your life’s dreams and goals.
 Guaranteed!
-To find out how—contact Jason today!
+To find out how—contact them today!